 It is believed wild birds practice anting for a number of reasons, such as another method to help them get rid of parasites.

 Ants, as well as other insects secrete a liquid which contains chemicals.
-One of the chemicals that may be of benefit to the birds is formic acid.
+One of the chemicals that ants secrete is formic acid and may be of benefit to the birds.

 Let me explain.